Article Read Time

 Malware: Malicious software can capture MFA codes directly from the user’s device.

-To mitigate these risks, it’s essential to use strong, up-to-date security practices, such as using hardware security keys, enabling biometric authentication, and being vigilant about phishing attempts!
+To mitigate these risks, it’s essential to use strong, up-to-date security practices, such as hardware security keys, biometric authentication, and vigilance against phishing attempts!

 MFA is not impenetrable, but it’s the best armor for protecting our accounts and private data.
 It increases account security by 99%!

-It’s still important to create strong, complex passwords that are more than 12 characters long and consist of upper- and lowercase letters, numbers, and symbols.
-Every obstacle you throw up between yourself and cybercriminals makes your accounts and data safer.
+It’s still essential to create strong, complex passwords that are at least 12 characters long and include uppercase and lowercase letters, numbers, and symbols.
+Every obstacle you put in place between yourself and cybercriminals makes your accounts and data safer.